thedev132/hcb/README.md

 Visit [localhost:3000](http://localhost:3000) to see the result.

 **What's Solargraph?** [Solargraph](https://solargraph.org/) is a Ruby language server that provides better Intellisense and code completion.
 It's completely optional to use Solargraph but highly recommended.
 You may also need to install the [Solargraph extension](https://github.com/castwide/solargraph#using-solargraph) for your IDE.

+### Production Access

+We've transitioned to using development keys and tokens in development, but historically have used production data on dev machines.
+It is recommended to not roll back to using production data & keys in development, but if absolutely neccessary the following steps can be taken:

+- Set environment variable `USE_PROD_CREDENTIALS=true` in your docker container
+- Temporarily remove `config/credentials/development.yml.enc`
+- Put the production key in `master.key`

+Developing with production keys & data has risk and should only be used if you know what you are doing.

 ## Deployment